tongvtdan/apillis-mfg/.qoder/quests/improve-workflow-based-on-schema.md

 This design document provides a comprehensive plan to improve the Factory Pulse workflow system, focusing exclusively on Apillis internal operations.
 By implementing these changes, we will establish a robust workflow foundation that enables proper project progression through all stages while maintaining strict separation between internal operations and customer data.
 The implementation is structured in three phases over three weeks, ensuring minimal disruption to ongoing operations while delivering significant improvements to the workflow management capabilities.

 The workflow definition system provides a powerful template mechanism that allows organizations to create standardized, versioned workflow templates.
 These templates can be applied consistently across projects while still providing flexibility for customization through stage and sub-stage overrides.
 This approach ensures both consistency and adaptability in workflow management.

+The integration plan includes:
+- Creation of a dedicated WorkflowDefinitionService for managing workflow templates
+- Enhancement of project creation to properly assign workflow definitions
+- Updates to TypeScript interfaces for proper type safety
+- Comprehensive testing strategy covering all workflow definition functionality
+- Future enhancements for advanced workflow customization

 ```